MaibornWolff/codecharta/gh-pages/_docs/07-01-new-to-code.md

 ### State Management

 We use Redux to manage our state.
-This way we have a single big state that allows us to have one one-directional data flow at a time.
-Make yourself familiar with the [core-concepts of redux](https://redux.js.org/introduction/core-concepts) first and check out the chart below after.
+This way we have a single state that allows us to have a single one-directional data flow at a time.
+Get familiar with the [core-concepts of redux](https://redux.js.org/introduction/core-concepts) and check out the chart below afterwards.

 This chart shows the correct way to update the viewModel of a controller.